Frequently asked questions about the pay subsidy reform

 -

 The projects of the working capacity programme will integrate working capacity support services into the activities of the wellbeing services counties.
 The objective is to increase the use of services, in particular among those who are the most difficult to employ.
-Työkanava Ltd is a state-owned special assignment company, which aims to employ people with impaired capacity to work who are in the most difficult position.
-The company will become operational in stages during 2022.
+Työkanava Ltd is a state-owned special assignment company, which aims to employ those people with impaired capacity to work who are in the most difficult position.
+The company became operational in stages during 2022.

 Summary of subsidised work in different situations based on the reform’s key proposals: